Learn how to document and preserve the local stories and history of your community.

 Access StoryCorps DIY

-Note: StoryCorps DIY will be temporarily unavailable after August 30 while we transition to a new platform.
+Note: StoryCorps DIY will be temporarily unavailable for several weeks after August 30 while we transition to a new platform.
 Thereafter, stay tuned for updated information on accessing StoryCorps DIY resources.
 During the interim period, reach out to our Community Training team with your DIY questions or make sure you’re the first to know when the new platform launches by writing communitytraining@storycorps.

 This project was made possible in part by the Institute of Museum and Library Services.